-- Why do background checks?
+- Why complete background checks?

-- 30 % of business failures are due to poor hiring practices (Department of Commerce)
+- 30 % of business failures are due to poor hiring practices (Department of Commerce).

-- 70 % of illegal drug users have full time jobs (New York Times)
+- 70 % of illegal drug users have full-time jobs (New York Times).

-- 53 % of all job applications contain false information (Society of Human Resource Management)
+- 53 % of all job applications contain false information (Society of Human Resource Management).

-- What is the average turn around time for the information requested?
+- What is the average turnaround time for the information requested?